Sinner and a sinner’s son

 That’s as close as anyone can come around here to finding a reason why God doesn’t like craps, poker, or NCAA March Madness pools.
 That is, playing video poker is the equivalent of coveting your neighbor’s stuff, and hence, well, you’re going to hell.

 It’s not that I worry so much about myself.
 I gamble on everything from the toss of a wedge of citrus fruit to whether there is a picture of a clown or cowboy on a $5 chip in Pauly‘s hand.
 I’m pretty certain that if I’m wrong and the pious are right, there isn’t much saving me (the current Vegas line has me favored at 2-1 though, so get your bets down).
+I even talk about gambling with friends quite often, hearing about their latest use of a Pointsbet promo code online, or the latest hand they won of video poker.
 I wonder, however, how my son will feel later about the fact that I started him down the road to degeneracy at age five.

 As you might have read here or elsewhere, my five-year-old son placed third in Pauly’s NCAA pool earlier this month.
 His picks won him $150.
 It came in the form of a personal check we cashed this afternoon.
 We got it in singles, which pleased the kid to no end.